BNLOS/str/README.md

-# Storing files for Android TV
+# Bio
+Repo for Storing files so free file hoster LOL.